Bring your own bucket

 # New shell, no exports needed:

-artifacts mount cases /mnt/work
+artifacts mount my-workspace /mnt/work

 Manual management